bullhorn/invenias-api-docs/source/index.html.md

     "CompanyName": "Lloyds Banking Group",
     "JobTitle": "Chief Executive Officer",
     "ItemId": "e3617a59-2cd1-4eea-974d-aaa9ad4742ab",
-    "DisplaySummary": "Janet Doe, Lloyds Banking Group, Chief Executive Officer", "DisplayName": "Janet Davis",
+    "DisplaySummary": "Jane Doe, Lloyds Banking Group, Chief Executive Officer", "DisplayName": "Jane Doe",
     "ItemType": "People"
   }...
 ]...

 ```
-This endpoint allows you to pass a search term to get a list of entities that match <b>OR</b> partially match the term for the Client User entity type.
+This endpoint allows you to pass a search term to get a list of entities where the `PersonName` string matches <b>OR</b> partially matches the search term.

 <aside class="notice">
 Please note, the definition of a Client User is a Person type entity who has been added to the 'Client' team in one or more Assignment Type entities, the Invenias Client feature is enabled on the tenant and at least one Assignment has been shared with them.